Yepoleb/adbtools/README.md

 Uses a buffer overflow in the login page to make the default user admin.
 Takes the login page as an argument.
 Credit to Alain Mowat (@plopz0r) for the exploit.
-Was patched in October 2015, should work with versions up to E_3.2.4.
+Was patched in October 2015, so should work with versions up to E\_3.2.4 in theory, but I only got it to work reliably with E\_3.0.11.

 Example: